 Other companies should take heed, especially those preparing for the complex process of launching a new product or service in the current climate.
 According to Harvard Business School professor Clayton Christensen, over 30,000 new products are introduced every year, and 95% fail.
 Ouch!

 It seems that no matter how solid your new offering is, your chances for success are rather slim.
 So, if you’re introducing a new venture to the world, wouldn’t you like to increase your odds of success by having a customer support team consisting of superheroes?

-New Products = New Information
+New Product = New Information

-For example, a homeowner calling about their personalized cable package will have very different needs and require a different playbook than a hotel chain looking to begin a nationwide contract.
+For example, a homeowner calling about their personalized cable package will have different needs and require a different playbook than a hotel chain looking to begin a nationwide contract.
 During a product launch, you’ll have to meet the needs of new customers while also maintaining long-running client relationships.

 Empower Your Team

 While it’s easy to focus on how customers will benefit from your teams’ pre-launch training, don’t forget about all the ways this training will positively impact your team itself.
 It might seem like a daunting task, but educating your employees on different possible client interactions is extremely important.